tomdee/calico-docker-prototype/L2RoutedPrototype.md

     creates an interactive container - so you'll need to keep creating ssh sessions for each container you create.*

 + Now network the container.
 This would normally be done by the orchestration, but in this demo it is done by a shell script.
 Sample usage is as follows (as root).
+Run this on the host hosting the container:

         bash /opt/demo/network_container.sh CID IP GROUP

     Here:

-    * `CID` is the container ID as reported on the command line from `docker ps` (or from `docker run`).
+    * `CID` is the container ID as reported on the command line from `docker ps` (or from `docker run` or the command prompt of the interactive session to that container).

     * `IP` is the IP address to assign.